IMiloDev/emf-converter-addon-for-bbmodels/README.md

 ### Installation

-1. Download Blockbench
+1. Download the .zip file
+2. Unzip it
-2. Open Blockbench
+3. Open Blockbench
-3. Go to File → Plugins → EMF Converter Addon
-4. Click Install
+4. Click File, then Addons
+5. Add the addon from your desktop
+6. Enjoy
 ---

 ### Usage